OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 If you run into issues with this step, check our [troubleshooting guide](https://octopus.com/docs/api-and-integration/troubleshooting-integrations-with-build-servers) to get some ideas on how to fix it or to learn how to properly ask for help in our forums.
 :::

-## A few words about Build Server Plugins and Octo.exe
+## A Few Words About Build Server Plugins and Octo.exe

 If you check our [API and Integration documentation](https://octopus.com/docs/api-and-integration), you'll notice that our team built a few plugins for some of the most popular build servers out there.
 These plugins extend the functionality of your build server, by adding some custom steps to do things with Octopus, such as triggering deployments and pushing packages.
-The below list has links to each plugin documentation, along with the list of steps that each plugin provides.
+The below list has links to each plugin's documentation, along with the list of steps that each plugin provides.

 |               Build Server               |                Step Names                |
 | :--------------------------------------: | :--------------------------------------: |